Coachella Festival Checklist – 11 Things to Bring

 Now that you’ve started planning your desert music weekend, it’s time to get serious about your Coachella packing list.

-But, if you’re wondering what you should pack for Coachella, you’re not alone.
+But if you’re wondering what to pack for Coachella, you’re not alone.
 Packing for Coachella can be difficult, especially if it’s your first time at the festival.

 Thankfully, you’re in the right place.

 In this Coachella festival checklist, we’ll walk you through everything you need to know before you start packing for your trip.
-Up next, we’ll discuss all of the essential items you ought to bring with you to Coachella to ensure your festival weekend is as magical as possible.
+Next, we’ll discuss all the essential items you ought to bring with you to Coachella to ensure your festival weekend is as magical as possible.

 1. Water bottles